-The monthly payment on income-driven repayment plans is typically lower than the standard repayment plan, and may be as low as $0 for borrowers with low or no income.
-While there are many benefits of income-driven repayment plans, it’s important to consider the requirements you’ll have to meet and the potential drawbacks, such as monthly payments that rise over time if your income increases.
+The monthly payment on income-driven repayment plans is typically lower than the standard repayment plan and may be as low as $0 for borrowers with low or no income.
+While income-driven repayment plans have many benefits, it’s essential to consider the requirements you’ll have to meet and the potential drawbacks, such as monthly payments that rise over time if your income increases.

 What Is Income-Driven Repayment?

-Income-driven repayment plans base the monthly loan payment on the borrower’s income, not the amount of debt owed.
-This can make the loan payments more affordable if your total student loan debt is greater than your annual income.
+Income-driven repayment plans base the monthly loan payment on the borrower’s income, not the debt owed.
+This can make the loan payments more affordable if your total student loan debt exceeds your annual income.

 The four types of income-driven repayment plans are: